Sdantevie/alc-backend/README.md

 ### /students/get/:name

-Returns the All entries for Students/Resources that has the given name.
+Returns all the entries for Students/Resources that has the given name.